faithadewuyi/100-html-css-and-js-projects-for-beginners/README.md

    After making changes, commit them, and push to your forked repository.
 Finally, create a pull request to contribute your changes back to the main repository.

 ## Project List
 All Project Briefs or Requirements are in specific project folders in the README.md Participants are free to create different variations of the project Briefs.
+All you need is to specify the variations in the project folders.

 Each project folder contains its own README file with detailed instructions and specifications.

-1. Technical Foxtrot Company Website
+1. Technical Foxtrot - Tech Company Website
-2. Art Company Website
+2. Art - Food Company Website
 3. Online Book Store Website
-4. Personal Portfolio Website
+4. Grace - Personal Portfolio Website
-5. Entertainment Website
+5. Sharp Fuzz - Entertainment Website
+6. Glow - Fashion Website
+7. Pocket - Real Estate Website

 ## Contributing